brndnmtthws/brndnmtthws/README.md

+## About me

+I'm a software engineer, entrepreneur, artist, and dog lover.

 ## Code Like a Pro in Rust

 My first Rust programming book, [Code Like a Pro in Rust](http://mng.bz/69Dp), is available for purchase from Manning, Amazon, and most booksellers.